Hannah-Moon/13_ALAB-316.2.1_Interacting-with-the-Browser/README.md

 This project was built using these technologies.

-- JavaScript: Loop and call action
+- JavaScript: Loop and call functions
 - HTML
 - CSS